 Watch the new video introduction on our Services page!

 Dr. Endlich has taught at Tufts University, Suffolk University, Boston College and UMass/Boston, and has supervised doctoral students at William James College.
-He is a member of the American Psychological Association and the Massachusetts Psychological Association, and a wellness advisory board member for Personal Best publishing.
+He is a senior writer and wellness advisory board member for Personal Best publishing.
 As a psychologist, he has worked with many high school students to manage stress, anxiety, depression, ADHD, and autism.
 He serves on the clinical advisory board at the Asperger/Autism Network (AANE), and has presented regularly at AANE conferences, as well as the Harvard Medical School Continuing Education autism conference, Southern Maine Autism Conference, and Massachusetts Psychological Association annual conference.
 He recently presented to parents at Learning Prep School, a school for students with complex learning profiles.
-He has been invited to speak at the upcoming ASPEN conference in New Jersey and the International Congress on Law and Mental Health in Rome.
+He has been invited to speak at the 2019 ASPEN conference (NJ) and AHEAD conference (MA), and was interviewed on college admissions for the 2019 Online Parenting Summit.

 Dr. Endlich was recently interviewed for a news article on anxiety in college students.
-He was also interviewed on the topic of conditional college admissions by WGBH radio (a Boston NPR affiliate) and The Hechinger Report (an educational news blog).
+He was also interviewed on college admissions by Forbes, the Wall Streat Journal, WGBH radio (a Boston NPR affiliate) and The Hechinger Report (an educational news blog).
 Previous interviews include Boston Magazine, WebMD, MSNBC, U.S. News and World Report, the Chicago Tribune, Self, Shape, Health, Weight Watchers, the American Coaching Academy, Fitness Magazine, Pilates Style, and Arthritis Today.